cakephp/docs/en/plugins.rst

 If you have to test controllers or URL generation in general, make sure you connect some routes in your ``tests/bootstrap.php``.

-For more information see :ref:`testing plugins <testing.rst> page.
+For more information see :ref:`testing plugins </development/testing.rst> page.

 Publishing your Plugin
 ======================